 The discovery of copper at nearby Mary Tavy during the late 18th century primed the town for an industrial renaissance after a period of tin mining success.
 Although apparently reluctant to fully exploit this new mineral wealth, the duke eventually embarked on the development of what is modern day Tavistock.
 Perhaps Tavistock’s best-known son is Sir Francis Drake, the master of the seas and explorer, look out for his statue.
 There is a replica of Tavistock's Drake statue on The Hoe in Plymouth.

 Being in the heart of Dartmoor, Tavistock is the perfect place to stay if you're looking to experience a more rural Devon holiday, away from the hustle and bustle of the seaside.
 We have a great selection of personally managed holiday cottages in Tavistock and across the surrounding area.
-Whether you're looking for a romantic break in a traditional shepherds hut, like Hope, or perhaps you want to get away with the whole family (and the dog!) for a holiday break, in which case Heron Lake Barn is the ideal property.
+Whether you're looking for a romantic break in a traditional Dartmoor property like Lower Roundhouse, or perhaps you want to get away with the whole family (and the dog!) for a holiday break, in which case Heron Lake Barn is the ideal property.
 Whatever you're after, our range of cottages in Tavistock has something for everyone.

 There are a few ruins of the abbey that remain around the town centre, most notably: the cloisters in St Eustace's churchyard; Court Gate, an archway that has become incorporated into the town hall buildings; and the oddly named Betsy Grimbal's Tower.